tweibley/legate/docs/inbound-webhook-to-agent.md

 ## 9. Deployment Considerations

+*   **Development Environment:** For development, the recommended approach is to run the Webhook Listener *within* the main ADK Web UI process started by the existing `adk web start` CLI command.
+This is achieved by conditionally mounting the Webhook Listener Rack application within the main application's `config.ru` (or equivalent Rack setup).
+*   **Production Environment:**
-*   **Listener Process:** Run the Sinatra/Rack listener application as a separate process (e.g., via `puma`, `unicorn`) managed by a process supervisor (e.g., `systemd`, `foreman`).
-Include it in your `Procfile`.
+    *   **Option A (Standalone):** Run the Sinatra/Rack listener application as a separate, dedicated process (e.g., via `puma`, `unicorn`) managed by a process supervisor (e.g., `systemd`).
+This provides better isolation and independent scaling for webhook handling.
+    *   **Option B (Mounted):** Continue mounting the listener within the main web application process if resource usage and security posture allow.
 *   **Sidekiq Workers:** Run one or more Sidekiq worker processes configured to listen to the `adk_webhooks` queue (or relevant queues).
-*   **Dependencies:** Ensure the listener and worker environments have access to necessary gems (ADK, Sinatra, Sidekiq, Redis client, etc.) and configurations (environment variables).
+*   **Dependencies:** Ensure the listener (whether standalone or mounted) and worker environments have access to necessary gems (ADK, Sinatra, Sidekiq, Redis client, etc.) and configurations (environment variables).

 ## 10. Developer Experience

-*   Provide a `rake` task or CLI command (e.g., `bundle exec adk start_webhook_listener`) to easily run the listener.
+*   **Simplified Startup (Dev):** Use the existing `adk web start` command (or equivalent).
+In development mode, this single command will start both the main Web UI and the integrated Webhook Listener (if enabled in config).
-*   Offer clear documentation for central configuration (`ADK.configure`), defining agent webhook metadata, implementing validators/transformers, and deployment.
+*   **Clear Documentation:** Provide documentation for central configuration (`ADK.configure`), defining agent webhook metadata, implementing validators/transformers, deployment options (dev vs. prod), and examples.
-*   Include example webhook-enabled agent definitions.
+*   **Examples:** Include example webhook-enabled agent definitions.
-*   Consider a generator command (e.g., `adk generate agent my_agent --webhook-enabled`) to scaffold an agent definition file with placeholder webhook metadata.
+*   **Generator:** Consider a generator command (e.g., `adk generate agent my_agent --webhook-enabled`) to scaffold an agent definition file with placeholder webhook metadata.

 ## 11. Future Considerations